Little Misfortune: Plot

 Set in 1993, eight-year-old Misfortune Ramirez Hernandez lives a sad, lonely life with her abusive parents on the outskirts of the fictional town of Openfields, Sweden.
 The narrator announces that today is the day that Misfortune will die, and is surprised when Misfortune says that she can hear him.
 The narrator, whom Misfortune calls Mr. Voice, invites Misfortune to play a game wherein she will make choices where "there is no right or wrong, only consequences", and for which the prize is eternal happiness.
 Misfortune accepts, hoping to win the prize for her mother, and Mr. Voice begins the game by asking her to leave the house.
 Following his prompts, Misfortune is guided through the streets of Openfields, encountering an anthropomorphic fox, whom she calls Benjamin, several times, who flees when she gets too close.
 Mr. Voice warns her against interacting with him.

 Pursuing Benjamin, Misfortune discovers a book that explains that Mr. Voice is an other-dimensional being named "Morgo".
 Benjamin is evidently a "protector" who strives to protect children from Morgo but is forbidden from interacting with them directly.
-Escaping Morgo, Misfortune finds herself in her front yard, seeing her own corpse having been run over by a car.
+Escaping Morgo, Misfortune finds herself in her front yard, seeing her own corpse having been run over by a car, meaning that she has been a ghost for most of the journey.
 Benjamin leads her through a portal to the Fourth Reality where she encounters death, who had been expecting her.
 If Misfortune sprinkles glitter on 16 selected objects in the midst of the game, another ending will play where her mother receives Misfortune's happiness, takes off her mask and smiles.

 Development

 By the end of 2015, Killmonday had completed their first game, Fran Bow.
 It had been greenlit and was to be released on Steam.
 It had taken much more time than anticipated and Killmonday Games were out of money.
 The sales of the game were crucial for them to be able to continue developing.
 After the success of Fran Bow, Killmonday started working on their then "secret game", which would later become Little Misfortune.

-On 13 July 2018, Killmonday announced the title of their new game.
-In the following month's updates on the progress of the game were uploaded to their YouTube channel, by the time of the release they had uploaded 26 weekly updates.
+On 11 July 2018, Killmonday announced the title of their new game.
+In the following months updates on the progress of the game were uploaded to their YouTube channel, by the time of the release they had uploaded 26 weekly updates.
 On 2 September Killmonday announced that the game would be released in just a little under three weeks, on 18 September 2019.
 The day before the release, it was announced that owners of Fran Bow would receive a 10% discount on Little Misfortune.